 (10) Median salary may be calculated based on the country of work.
 Management consultant and educator Peter Drucker believed that the compensation differential between the highest and lowest paid employee in a company should not exceed a multiple of 20X.

 (11) Business Roundtable.
 2019.
 Statement on the purpose of the corporation.
-Retrieved from https://www.businessroundtable.org/business-roundtable-redefines-the-purpose-of-a-corporation-to-promote-an-economy-that-serves-all-americans
+Retrieved from

 (12) For example, top quartile or decile venture capital fund returns, which generally represent a 4X multiple, or greater, on an investment.